 Baitcasters with aluminum bodies have two major pros: First, it’s a rigid material that prevents bending and flexing, which increases the reel’s sensitivity and reduces the likelihood of wear and tear when battling larger and more aggressive fish offshore.

 Despite its incredible strength, aluminum is surprisingly lightweight.
 Incorporating an aluminum body allows Daiwa to maintain a balanced and manageable reel without unnecessary bulk.
-This reduction in weight minimizes angler fatigue during long casting sessions or extended days on the water.
+This weight reduction minimizes angler fatigue during long casting sessions or extended days on the water.

 SV Booster System

-The booster system is a feature not seen in very many reels, even Daiwas.
-This feature was specifically added to the Zillion with the intention of reducing backlash and maximizing casting control.
+The booster system is a feature not seen in many reels, even Daiwas.
+This feature was added to the Zillion to reduce backlash and maximize casting control.

 It has a smart brake system that utilizes a combination of magnets and centrifugal force to slow down or speed up the spool to keep the line flowing smoothly off the spool.
 When your lure hits the water, cheaper reels keep spinning.

-With the SV booster, as soon as your lure hits the water, the brakes kick in to slow down the spool to prevent bird nests.
+With the SV booster, the brakes kick in to slow down the spool to prevent bird nests as soon as your lure hits the water.

 T-Wing System